carbon-language/carbon-lang/clang-tools-extra/docs/pp-trace.rst

 Command Line Options
 --------------------

-.. option:: -ignore <callback-name-list>
+.. option:: -callbacks <comma-separated-globs>

-  This option specifies a comma-separated list of names of callbacks that shouldn't be traced.
-It can be used to eliminate unwanted trace output.
-The callback names are the name of the actual callback function names in the PPCallbacks class:
+  This option specifies a comma-separated list of globs describing the list of callbacks that should be traced.
+Globs are processed in order of appearance.
+  Positive globs add matched callbacks to the set, netative globs (those with the '-' prefix) remove callacks from the set.

   * FileChanged
   * FileSkipped